Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

     UIImage *image = [[MeariDeviceActivator sharedInstance] createQRCodeWithSSID:@"Meari" pasword:@"12345678" token:token addSubDevice:NO size:CGSizeMake(300, 300)];

 【Description 】
-       Wait for the device to automatically add a successful message.
+       Wait for the successful message which the device added automatically.
 It is recommended to manually query the device list to avoid the situation that the message is not delivered in time.
 【Code】
     1.[MeariDeviceActivator sharedInstance].delegate = self;